Public speaking nerves is something which can effect even the most seasoned and talented professional.

 Don’t try to memorize your entire presentation.
 Just be really comfortable with your opening.

 Practice your opening over and over until it becomes a part of you.

 11. Breathe deeply

-Don’t forget to breathe but don’t leave it until the last minute; establish a deep breathing relaxation practice well before your presentation and stick to it
+Don’t leave it until the last minute to breathe either.
+Establish a deep breathing relaxation practice well before your presentation and stick to it

-Breathe out through your mouth softly pursing your lips to the count of five.
+– Breathe out through your mouth, softly pursing your lips to the count of eight.

-Do five rounds of breathing in and out to a slow count of 5 and focus on keeping your shoulders, stomach and legs relaxed.
+Do five rounds of breathing in and out like this.
+Focus on keeping your shoulders, stomach and legs relaxed.
 If your face or jaw feels tight then relax that too.

 12. Please smile